-The short answer is that most Robo Advisors fail to beat the market.
-The goal of most Robo Advisors is not actually to beat the market but to automatically invest your money based on your requirements and risk tolerance.
-If you have a low tolerance for risk, your portfolio will be more heavily weighted in favor of bonds which would inhibit the ability to beat the market.
+Robo-advisors are designed to automatically invest your money based on your requirements and risk tolerance.
+If you have a low-risk tolerance, your portfolio will be weighted in favor of bonds, inhibiting the ability to beat the market.

 What Is Beating The Market?

-In the USA the most common definition of beating the market is that any given fund should be able to perform better than the S&P500 Index.
-Depending on the date range selected the S&P 500 Index of the 500 largest companies by market capitalization returns between 7.5% and 10%.
+The most common definition in the USA of beating the market is that any fund should perform better than the S&P500 Index.
+Depending on the date range selected, the S&P 500 Index of the 500 largest companies by market capitalization returns between 7.5% and 10%.

 Wall Street Investment banks make money from:

 - Initial Public Offerings – helping companies get access to capital markets

 - Mergers, Acquisitions & Spin-Offs – assisting companies to buy other companies, merge with other companies, or even splitting up large companies

 - Fund Management – Administering Funds such as Exchange Traded Funds (ETFs) or Mutual Funds